pearlynne/HealthTrackingAPI/README.md

 - Authorization: Verify if the user is a Healthcare Provider, else return 403 forbidden error.
 - Error handling - router.use(error, req, res, next) - handle errors where the provided appointment id or report id is not a valid ObjectId.
 ### 2. Indexes for performance and uniqueness when reasonable
-- User: Index for username
+- User: Index for email
 - Behavioral Tracking Reports: Index for text search
 ### 3. At least one of text search, aggregations, and lookups
 - Text search in Behavioral Tracking Reports
 - Aggregated statistics of mood ratings in Behavioral Tracking Reports
 ### 4. CRUD Routes<a name="#4-crud-routes"></a>
 **Login**
-- `POST /auth/signup` - Store user with their name, email, and encrypted password.
+- `POST /auth/signup` - Store user with their name, username, email, and encrypted password.
 	- Return 400 error if email has been used.
-- `POST /auth/login` -  Find the user with the provided email.
+- `POST /auth/login` -  Find the user with the provided email/username.
 Use bcrypt to compare stored password with the incoming password.
 If they match, generate a JWT token.
 	- Return 400 error if token does not match.
 - `PUT /auth/password` - If the user is logged in, store the incoming password using their userId
 	- Return 400 error if request fails